Sabacc: Rules and mechanics

 No definitive sabacc rules were ever published and there are differences in the rules of the officially licensed variants.
-The game is often compared to blackjack and poker, as players are adding and subtracting numbered cards to be the first to reach the winning number (which in original sabacc is 23).
+The game is often compared to baccarat, blackjack, and poker, as players are adding and subtracting numbered cards to be the first to reach the winning number (which in original sabacc is 23).
 The version of the game as described in the novel A New Dawn by John Jackson Miller, described as a "classic" in-universe, has both players dealt two cards, which they can keep, trade or reshuffle using a digital randomizer.

 The game is generally described as a card game, but some variants, such as "Corellian Spike", also use dice, as depicted in the Star Wars sequel trilogy and in Solo.
 The Corellian Spike variant also features a smaller deck of cards, with values of −10 to 10, and the target number is no longer 23 but 0.

 The Galaxy's Edge version contains no betting rules, likely with the aim to keep it "family-friendly", although this also creates a rule inconsistency since players can fold – but have no reason to do so.
 This variant uses dice, which are rolled each turn and on a roll of doubles players have to redraw all of their cards.
-The deck has 62 cards with values ranging form -10 to 10.
+The deck has 62 cards with values ranging from -10 to 10.
 Players are dealt two cards and play for three rounds, during which they can draw, swap, pass or fold.

 The Star Wars Han Solo Card Game variant can be played with two to eight players, and uses a deck of 76 cards divided up into four suits, numbered 1–11.
 The suits are called Coins, Flasks, Sabers, and Staves, and the face cards are named Commander (value 12), Mistress (value 13), Master (value 14), and Ace (value 1 or 15).
 In addition to those, there are also cards with values not usually found in blackjack or poker, such as The Idiot (value 0) or The Star (value −17).
 The cards have a range of −17 to 15, and the game features two betting pots.
 Players will place bets, aiming for the winning score of 23 or −23.